- Volunteering – What’s Involved

 - Application Process

-We are all volunteers carryout every aspect of running the charity from fundraising to animal rehabilitation, administration to maintaining our vehicles and equipment.
+We are all volunteers, every aspect of running the charity from cleaning out the animals to fundraising, to animal rehabilitation, administration to maintaining our vehicles and equipment.

 We encourage an open-minded, friendly and welcoming environment, we have volunteers from all walks of life